 It blows me away that some people don’t like to travel.

 But I have questions…

 Are you sure?

 I don’t even know where this is.
 Do you?
 I want to walk down that street.
 I want to photograph it.

 I want to see a scene like this.

 And this.
 Isn’t it incredible?

 Art is one of those things that really helps enrich life.
 I used to teach mixed media art at art retreats and stores throughout the county.
 Art contributes to my happiness level.
-So I have an entire blog section under happiness dedicated to it.
+So I have an entire blog section dedicated to it.
 There is not much there yet.
 But this site is still new.